October 26th, 2020 by Fix Auto USA

 While not against the law, double buckling (using one seat belt to restrain two people) is highly dangerous and should not be practiced under any circumstances, especially with young children.

 People sometimes forget that seat belts have to be worn properly to provide maximum protection.
 The strap that goes across your lap should not be resting on the stomach.
 Instead, make sure it fits snugly (but not too tight) over the hips and upper thigh.
 The shoulder belt goes across the shoulders and upper-middle of your chest, again, snugly, but not too tight.
 Never secure the strap under your arms or behind your back, and don’t let it fall across your neck or face.

 Seat Belt Safety for Infants and Children

-Children are not built the same as full-grown adults, so they require a different type of protection when riding in a car.
 The safest way for children to travel depends on their age, weight, and height.
 The American Academy of Pediatrics (AAP) recommends the following:

 Children should ride in a rear-facing car safety seat as long as possible until they reach maximum weight and height restrictions stated by the manufacturer.
 The child should always ride in the back seat of the car.

 Children who have outgrown rear-facing seats should use a forward-facing seat with a harness.
 The seat should be placed in the back seat until the child reaches the upper height or weight limit of the seat according to the child safety seat manufacturer.